OpenDebates/Erin/docs/manual/usage.rst

 Basic Usage Instructions
 ========================

-Configuring Enigma
+Configuring Erin
 ==================

-To start using Enigma, we to get some configuration details.
+To start using Erin, we to get some configuration details.
-First let's make sure Enigma is installed.
+First let's make sure Erin is installed.

 ::

-    $ enigma -V
+    $ erin -V
-    enigma 0.1.0.dev
+    erin 0.1.0.dev

 Looks good!
 So, we need to head over to the `discord developers portal <https://discordapp.com/developers/applications/me/create>`_ and create our bot user.